 Sales and marketing expense primarily consists of advertising expenses, compensation costs for sales and marketing employees, third-party consulting fees, allocations of various overhead and occupancy costs, depreciation expense, and amortization expense of customer relationship intangible assets.
 Compensation costs include salaries, taxes, benefits, bonuses, and stock-based compensation expense.
 We anticipate additional sales and marketing expense during the period in which the registration statement of which this prospectus forms a part becomes effective as a result of the stock-based compensation expense associated with our RSUs for which the liquidity event-based vesting condition will be satisfied upon such effectiveness.
 See the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation-Restricted Stock Units and Restricted Stock."
-We also expect to incur additional stock-based compensation expense in future periods as additional RSUs meet their service-based vesting conditions, calculated using the accelerated attribution method.
+We also expect to incur additional stock-based compensation expense in future periods as additional RSUs meet their service-based vesting conditions, calculated using the accelerated attribution method for RSUs with a liquidity event-based vesting condition and using the straight-line method for RSUs granted following the closing of this offering and without a liquidity event-based vesting condition.

 We plan to continue to invest in sales and marketing to attract and increase the engagement of constituents on Instacart and increase our brand awareness.
-We expect that sales and marketing expense will increase on an absolute dollar basis and vary from period to period as a percentage of revenue for the foreseeable future.
+We expect that sales and marketing expense will increase on an absolute dollar basis and vary from period to period as a percent of revenue and as a percent of GTV for the foreseeable future.
 While we expect sales and marketing expense to be one of our largest operating expenses in the near term, the trend and timing of our sales and marketing expenses will depend on the timing and magnitude of our marketing campaigns.